Yves Bouvier: Dispute with Dmitry Rybolovlev

+Role of Sotheby’s

 Rybolovlev also accused auction house Sotheby's of being complicit in Bouvier's alleged defrauding scheme.
-Rybolovlev has alleged that Bouvier originally paid Sotheby's $80 million for the “Salvator Mundi” of Leonardo da Vinci, but sold it to Rybolovlev for $127 million, a significant mark-up.
+According to Rybolovlev, Sotheby’s was involved in his purchase through Bouvier of 15 masterpieces, including “Salvator Mundi” of Leonardo da Vinci, which was originally bought by Bouvier from Sotheby’s for $83 million and sold to Rybolovlev a day later for $127,5 million.
 The Russian subsequently accused Sotheby's of having knowingly and willingly assisted in the fraud.

-In June 2019 the US District Court for the Southern District of New York ordered that email exchanges between Bouvier and Sotheby's vice chairman of worldwide private sales Samuel Valette which were previously confidential due to Sotheby's motion to seal certain documents must be submitted to the court.
-Sotheby's was involved in the sale of 14 of the works in question.
+In June 2019, the US District Court for the Southern District of New York ordered that email exchanges between Bouvier and Sotheby's vice chairman of worldwide private sales Samuel Valette which were previously confidential due to Sotheby's motion to seal certain documents must be submitted to the court.

-The documents detailing correspondence between Bouvier and Sotheby's staff subsequently filed to the courts "reveal that Bouvier paid Sotheby’s $83 million for the work, suggesting a 53.62 percent markup as Rybolovlev had alleged."
 According to the files, the process involved a request from Yves Bouvier for Valette to send an evaluation approved by Sotheby's which was to be transferred to Rybolovlev, indicating that Bouvier and Valette apparently coordinated on the value of the appraisals which Bouvier then sent to his client.
-Bouvier subsequently purchased paintings - via Sotheby's - for amounts lower than those indicated in the valuation, before reselling them to Rybolovlev, mostly at prices higher than those indicated in the evaluation of the auction house.
+Bouvier subsequently purchased paintings – via Sotheby's – for amounts lower than those indicated in the valuation, before reselling them to Rybolovlev, mostly at prices higher than those indicated in the evaluation of the auction house.
 The transaction history that Sotheby's has provided for certain works omits sales to Bouvier, although Valette has personally been involved in many of these sales.

 Both Bouvier and Sotheby's have denied any wrongdoing.
-In November 2018, Rybolovlev was charged in relation to a probe into influence peddling and corruption by prosecutors in Monaco.

-On 13 November 2019, the New York Court of Appeals decided that Sotheby's had to provide documents requested in the context of proceedings initiated by foreign jurisdictions in which the auction house is involved, including for proceedings between Yves Bouvier and Dmitry Rybolovlev in Switzerland.
+In November 2019, the New York Court of Appeals decided that Sotheby's had to provide documents requested in the context of proceedings initiated by foreign jurisdictions in which the auction house is involved, including for proceedings between Yves Bouvier and Dmitry Rybolovlev in Switzerland.

+In March 2023, a U.S. District Court judge allowed the jury trial to proceed regarding the four works, namely Salvador Mundi by da Vinci, Rene Magritte’s Le Domaine d’Arnheim and Gustav Klimt’s Wasserschlangen II, as well Amedeo Modigliani’s Tête.

+In January 2024, the jury at a New York Federal Court found for Sotheby's on all counts that Rybolovlev had alleged.
+A lawyer representing Sotheby's stated that the verdict "reaffirmed what we knew since the beginning, which was that Sotheby's played no role in any fraud or attempted fraud against Rybolovlev or anyone else."
+Sotheby’s legal team, however, described Bouvier’s tactics in the following manner, saying that “he would sell the art to Rybolovlev at marked-up prices, and tell Rybolovlev fabricated stories about hard-fought negotiations with the original sellers that supposedly drove up the prices”.
+Bouvier stated that his "name is now cleared", adding that the Geneva Prosecutor's decision to dismiss the case marked the "end of a nine-year nightmare.
+Courts all around the world have now unanimously concluded that I was innocent."